sgmurphy/wordpress-plugins/real-cookie-banner/README.txt

 We have verified that major Google and Facebook services, YouTube, Vimeo or Matomo as well as popular WordPress plugins like Elementor, Jetpack, WooCommerce, Wordfence or Contact Form 7 and many more are compatible.

-**The PRO Version of Real Cookie Banner comes with 150+ service templates and 120+ content blocker templates*.** These templates save you a lot of time by giving you all the relevant legal and technical information for a service to use it in accordance with the ePrivacy Directive and GDPR.
+**The PRO Version of Real Cookie Banner comes with 150+ service templates and 120+ content blocker templates.** These templates save you a lot of time by giving you all the relevant legal and technical information for a service to use it in accordance with the ePrivacy Directive and GDPR.
 Check out the [complete list of all services with templates](https://devowl.io/go/real-cookie-banner?source=wordpress-org-description#templates) on our website.

 === Developer Friendly ===